th3h3d/Thick-App-Security-Testing/check-list/README.md

-This check list has different sections and each section has couple of questions which will give testers some ideas about what to check or how to approach testing.
+This check list has different sections and each section has a couple of questions which will give some ideas to testers about what to check or how to approach testing.

 ## Information Gathering